 As you can see, he averages 8 hours and 55 minutes per night.
 He’s 8 years old, so he should be sleeping for 10.5 hours each night.

-This next image is another screenshot of the four weeks following the last.
-After seeing how much sleep he was getting, I made a few changes to help him sleep better.
+This next image is another screenshot of the four weeks following the last, after making adjustments.

 You can see his average is now 9 hours and 25 minutes.
 It’s still not quite enough sleep. but it has improved and we’re continuing to work on getting enough sleep.